learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-lessons-learned/index.md

 {:.caution}
 ## Become an expert at deploying and scaling applications in Kubernetes

-Breaking the cluster is one of the core module in our training courses.
+Breaking the cluster is one of the core modules in our training courses.

 At the end of the day, you need to be prepared for the worse.